turbot/steampipe-plugin-terraform/docs/index.md

 - `github.com/turbot/steampipe-plugin-aws//**/*.tf?ref=fix_7677` matches all Terraform configuration files in the specific tag of a repository.
 - `github.com/turbot/steampipe-plugin-aws//aws-test/tests/aws_acm_certificate//*.tf` matches all Terraform configuration files in the specified folder path.

-For private repositories the format should be as below:
+If the above specified format does not work please try the below format:

 - `git::ssh://git@github.com/test_org/test_repo//*.tf`